-Chargeback rates have increased astronomically over the years for a number of reasons.
+Chargeback rates have increased astronomically over the years for several reasons.
 High-Risk business categories are also increasing in tandem.

-One major reason is because customers are well aware that the chargeback process works in their favor.
+One major reason is that customers are well aware that the chargeback process works in their favor.

-It is a problem that affects a merchant’s bottom line and questions whether high risk payment processors should retain their clients because of the risks involved.
+It is a problem that affects a merchant’s bottom line and questions whether a high-risk merchant payment processor should retain their clients because of the risks involved.

 Dishonest cardholders filing payment disputes, otherwise known as friendly fraudsters, make up most chargeback claims.

 These are people who want to keep a product or use a service and do not want to pay for it.
 According to reports, 86% of chargebacks are filed for this reason.